Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 | --- | --- | --- |
 | **Covariate Shift** | train vs test time | input to model |
 | **Internal Covariate Shift** | epoch i-1 vs epoch i | input to layer |

-The root cause of ICS is ...

-why is ICS a problem in the setting of training?

 Now that we know what the Internal Covariate Shift problem is describing, does adding batchnorm really resolves the ICS problem when training our NN?